 The Honorable Kevin G. Lynch earned his master's in Economics from the University of Manchester and a doctorate in Economics from McMaster University.

-MEMBER OF (6) ATTENDANCE 2016
+ATTENDANCE 2017

 Board 100%

 Finance Committee (Chair) 100%

 Corporate Governance and Nominating Committee 100%

 Human Resources and Compensation Committee 100%

-Investment Committee of CN's Pension Trust Funds (5) 100%
+Pension and Investment Committee (3) 100%

 Strategic Planning Committee 100%

-2016 VOTES IN FAVOUR 99.64%
+2017 VOTES IN FAVOUR